 And while Virginia law authorizes a judge to grant these restricted driving privileges (and a few others), the decision to grant any or all of them ultimately lies in the discretion of the judge.
 In fact, different judges throughout Virginia handle these matters differently.
 Some judges grant restricted driving privileges to those convicted of a DUI for any and all legal and approvable purposes.
 Other judges, analyze each request independently and make a decision concerning each request.
 As a result, it is imperative to hire an attorney who not only knows the law concerning DUI restricted licenses, but who also handles a lot of DUI cases in the jurisdiction in which your case is pending.
 An attorney needs to be able to persuasively and professionally get the broadest restricted license possible, in the event you get convicted of the DUI.
 After all, oftentimes your job and many aspects of your personal life depend on your ability to drive even with a suspended driver’s license.

 As Viginia DUI attorneys we are dedicated to constantly pursuing the very best result in a DUI case for our clients.
 Sometimes, that advocacy can result in a dismissal of the charge.
 Other times, it results in the DUI being reduced to a lesser offense.
 And still yet, at times it means working diligently to get our client the very broadest restricted license possible.
 We handle a large number of DUI/DWI cases throughout central Virginia, including Richmond, Hanover County, Henrico County, Spotsylvania County, Caroline County, New Kent County, King George County, Goochland County, Powhatan County, Chesterfield County, Colonial Heights, Sussex County, Prince George County, Hopewell, and Dinwiddie County.

-If you or someone you know gets arrested for DUI/DWI, please feel free to call the attorneys at Weiland Upton, PLLC, at (804) 355-8037 for a free consultation.
+If you or someone you know gets arrested for DUI/DWI, please feel free to call the attorneys at The Weiland Firm, PLC, at (804) 355-8037 for a free consultation.